 Newborn and Infant Circumcision

-Most newborn circumcisions are performed using sterile equipment while your child is gently restrained on a procedure or restraint board.
+Most newborn circumcisions are performed using sterile equipment while your baby is gently restrained on a procedure or restraint board.
 Local anesthesia (topical cream and/or injection) is typically provided to minimize discomfort for your child during the procedure.
-The procedure should take 5-15 minutes.
-Your baby will be returned to you shortly thereafter.
-Care instructions are provided, usually standard, but they may vary by provider.
+The procedure should take from 5 to 15 minutes, and your baby will be returned to you shortly afterwards.

-Normal hygiene using baby soap and water is usually recommended by all.
-Your child will urinate and stool onto the circumcision often.
-This does not necessarily increase the risk of infection and should not increase your anxiety about care.
-Cleaning the penis after circumcision is typically only for general hygiene.
-Further instructions may include applying petroleum jelly (Vasoline) or antibiotic ointment and gauze to the site.
-Some care providers stress sponge baths, while others approve normal submersion in baths.
+Your provider will give you important care instructions to follow after the procedure.
+While the details may vary, in general, practitioners recommend normal washing using baby soap and water.
+Your baby will urinate and stool onto the circumcision often.
+This does not necessarily increase the risk of infection, and you shouldn’t worry about it.
+Cleaning the penis after circumcision is typically done only for general hygiene.
+You may be instructed to apply petroleum jelly (Vasoline) or antibiotic ointment and loose gauze to the site.
+Some care providers stress sponge baths, while others approve normal submersion in a bath.

-Many institutions and care providers require that your child urinates after the procedure prior to discharge.
-Gentle retraction of the shaft skin after the circumcision can be encouraged to avoid adhesions (foreskin sticking to the head of the penis – see Outcomes).
-However, this recommendation varies widely among providers, since adhesions will resolve over time on their own.
+Many institutions and care providers require that your baby urinates after the procedure before being discharged.
+After circumcision, you may be asked to gently retract the shaft skin from the site.
+This is to avoid adhesions (foreskin sticking to the head of the penis – see Outcomes).
+However, this recommendation varies widely among providers, since adhesions will resolve on their own over time.

-Regardless of the technique used, your baby may have some swelling, redness, and slight bleeding.
+Regardless of the technique used, there may be some swelling, redness, and slight bleeding at the site.
 These are all normal healing responses in most cases.
-Because the penis has a considerable blood supply, the inflammatory response can be remarkable, but the likelihood of infection is very low.
-If a plastic ring (such as Plastibell) is used, temporary swelling around the ring is expected until it comes off, usually within 3-7 days.
-Local tenderness is also common.
-If it is significant, you should consider giving your child occasional infant acetaminophen if not contraindicated by your child’s health.
-Complete healing typically occurs in a few days or up to 2 weeks.
+Because the penis has a considerable blood supply, swelling and redness can be remarkable.
+However, the likelihood of infection is very low.
+If a plastic ring (such as Plastibell) is used, expect temporary swelling around the ring until it comes off, usually within 3-7 days.
+The site may be tender, too.
+If it is significant, you should consider giving your baby occasional infant acetaminophen if your doctor or care provider approves.
+Complete healing usually happens in a few days or up to 2 weeks.

 The newborn or infant penis is typically very resilient to manipulation and procedures.
 As a parent, you should not be afraid to clean or manipulate it to provide care or inspection.
-Again, because of the increased blood supply to the penis, it swells easily but improves quickly, with a low risk for infection or injury due to manipulation.
+With a routine procedure and good aftercare, you can expect a fairly speedy recovery for your baby.